-Many studies focused on indexes which compared the strictness of Covid regulation with the level of adherence across nations and the first task in the work-packages will be to accumulate the studies and examine for common themes in success and failure of covid regulatory attempts.
-For example some studies have found evidence that increase in compliance was related to stricter government restrictions while some claim that using highly restrictive guidelines is less efficient .
-It is also significant to mention that as is comes to social structure, it was found that high-social-capital areas were highly compliant with COVID19 regulation (This was implied by exhibit lower excess mortality and a decline in mobility).
+Many studies have focused on indexes comparing the strictness of COVID regulation with the level of adherence across nations.
+The first task here will be to gather all these studies together and examine them for common themes regarding success and failure of COVID regulatory efforts.
+For example, some studies have found evidence that increase in compliance was related to stricter government restrictions, while others claim that using highly restrictive guidelines is less efficient .
+It is also significant to mention that with respect to social structure, it has been found that high social capital areas were highly compliant with COVID regulations (this conclusion is based on lower excess mortality and a decline in mobility).
 Another variable that was found to be related with high compliance is high trust.
-Additionally, it was concluded that tight groups cooperate much faster under threat and have higher survival rates than loose groups
+Additionally, it was concluded that tight-knit groups cooperate much faster under threat and have higher survival rates than do loosely-knit groups

-Task 3.2 Meta analysis on existing studies with focus on public cooperation across covid related behaviors The meta-analysis will take advantage of the hundreds of empirical studies on adherence and compliance with covid regulation and will examine to what extent taking an approach which was more trusting led to higher compliance over the different waves of Covid.
-A special focus in the analysis of existing studies will be on comparing the different effect on covid related behaviors (mostly, wearing masks, quarantine, vaccine, social distances).
-Due to the different characteristics of each of the covid related behavior, we could learn whether differences in type of behaviors (intentional, repeated, social) within covid which reacted in a consistently different way to different types of regulations.
+Task 3.2 Meta-Analysis of Existing Studies, Focusing on Public Cooperation across COVID-Related Behaviors

+This meta-analysis will take advantage of the hundreds of empirical studies on adherence and compliance with COVID regulations and will analyze to what extent taking an approach which was more trusting led to higher compliance over the course of the different waves of COVID.
+This analysis will focus especially on comparing the different effects of COVID-related behaviors (mostly, wearing masks, quarantine, vaccine, social distancing).
+Due to the different characteristics of each of the COVID-related behavior, it should be possible to ascertain whether differences in type of behaviors (intentional, repeated, social) represented consistently differing reactions to different types of COVID regulations.

-Task 3.3 government rhetoric and public cooperation in covid era (text mining).
-The importance of relational concerns such as legitimacy, vis-a-vis deterrence, speaks to a central dilemma faced by those wishing to motivate voluntary compliance: Should the emphasis be on using a rhetoric of fear or sanctions, or on generating social solidarity and moral commitment.
-We hypothesize that when governmental measures for mitigating the pandemic were perceived as legitimate and people feel they are well-treated (perceptions of fairness and respect), they exhibit higher levels of compliance with the measures.
-While some research has shown that fear appeals can be effective in general and in terms of compliance to Covid19 restrictions in particular, there is strong empirical support that beyond fear, people comply if they view the requesting body as a representing their moral values and a group to which they feel they belong.
-The notion of social solidarity is also related to the power of social norms, and has been shown to be highly influential in guiding peoples’ behaviour .
-We will use an analysis of government rhetoric (e.g. to identify punitive sentiment) across different countries and their measured impact on behavior, and there are important data sources about this aspect of the COVID-19 regulations.
+Task 3.3 Government Rhetoric and Public Cooperation in the COVID Era (text mining)

+The importance of relational concerns, such as legitimacy vis-a-vis deterrence, reflects a central dilemma faced by those seeking to motivate voluntary compliance.
+Should the emphasis be on using a rhetoric of fear or sanctions, or on generating social solidarity and moral commitment?
+We hypothesize that when governmental measures for mitigating the pandemic were perceived as legitimate and people felt they were well-treated (perceptions of fairness and respect), they exhibited higher levels of compliance with the measures.
+While some research has shown that fear appeals can be effective in general, and in terms of compliance to COVID-19 restrictions in particular, there is strong empirical support that beyond fear, people comply if they view the requesting body as one that represents their moral values and a group to which they feel they belong.
+The notion of social solidarity is also related to the power of social norms, and has been shown to be highly influential in guiding peoples’ behavior.
+We will use an analysis of government rhetoric (e.g., identifying punitive sentiment) across different countries and their measured impact on behavior, drawing on information from important data sources about this aspect of the COVID-19 regulations.